sierisimo/publications/TDDWithURMAndKotlin/TDDWithURMAndKotlin_part1.md

 FAILURE: Build failed with an exception.
 ```

 Which means the project successfully compiled but our test did not pass.
-And we know that we currently don't have a body in the test, let's fix that:
+And we know that we currently don't have a body in our function, let's fix that:

 ```kotlin
 fun zero(registry: Registry, position: Int) {